It Keeps Getting Better!

 This made no sense to me since the same client with a diagnosis on their 5th birthday would have had several good offers.
 I went a little crazy over the lack of logic to that line in the sand and finally got an underwriter who said she would make an exception as long as everything else proved out as I had presented it.
 It did and she was approved for life insurance, but the underwriter made it clear that it was an exception, as in don’t ask again at least for a while.

 Life Insurance Approvals for Type 1 Diabetes: The Present

-Well, recently I shopped a life insurance case of juvenile onset adult diabetes where onset was age 3.
-I disclaimed the effort with what I had run into in the past, but was wonderfully surprised when three companies came back with offers, all of them very fair rates.
+That exception is now accepted underwriting.
+I recently shopped a life insurance case of juvenile onset adult diabetes where onset was age 3.
+I knew there was movement in the right direction so I went out for quotes cautiously skeptical, but was wonderfully surprised when three companies came back with offers, all of them very fair rates.
 I also now have companies who have backed off of the under age 30 roadblock, so really, except for juvenile onset juveniles, we’ve made huge life insurance progress in just about every area of type 1 diabetes.

 The Bottom Line

 This maturing of the underwriting process is exciting to see and exciting to be able to help clients get life insurance approvals for Type 1 Diabetes.
 Not unlike finally getting life insurance approvals for HIV positive clients, it all has to do with advances in earlier detection, better monitoring methods and better treatment.

 If you have any questions or would like to find out what is available for your specific situation, please call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.